leuchtetgruen/baseviewcontroller.js/README.md

 It introduces the concepts of screens, useful for mobile applications.
 It also enables you to fill screens with templates that you store in seperate files.
 The extension also introduces transition animations between screens using CSS3.
+It also introduces dynamic view injection allowing you to treat view kind of like models.

 #Requirements
 * [Backbone.js](http://backbonejs.org/)